 Music for Little Mozarts group piano classes

-Preparatory program for advanced students
+Preparatory Program for advanced students

 CMS instructors and conductors are professional musicians who are also master educators.
-They are evaluated on a regular basis and more than 85% have advanced degrees.
+They are evaluated on a regular basis, and more than 85% have advanced degrees.
 Faculty Biographies

-Need-based tuition assistance as well as endangered instrument awards, family and multiple instrument discounts, and artistic merit scholarships are available.
+Need-based tuition assistance, as well as endangered instrument awards, family and multiple instrument discounts, and artistic merit scholarships are available.
 Learn More

-Monthly recitals give individual lesson students the chance to polish and perform music for others building goal-setting skills and performance poise.
+Monthly recitals give individual lesson students the chance to polish and perform music for others - building goal-setting skills and performance poise.
 In addition, CMS offers multiple orchestras, ensembles, and chamber music for school-aged musicians.

-Master Classes and Coachings
+Masterclasses and Coachings

 CMS students benefit through our partnerships with the Webster University Department of Music, the St. Louis Symphony, The Sheldon Concert Hall, St. Louis Public School District, and other arts and community organizations.
 The CMS is accredited by the National Association of Schools of Music and benefits from membership in the National Guild for Community Arts Education.
 Learn more